 For years she’d fantasized about seeing Heath Mullein naked and boy had she gotten an eyeful.
 He was one impressive male.
-All sleek, bronzed, work-honed muscle and although startled, he’d faced her unabashed.
+All sleek, bronzed, work-honed muscle, and although startled, he’d faced her unabashed.

 She closed her eyes, but the image of Heath, in all his unadorned, manly glory had seared itself into her brain.
-Heat coursed through her from head to toe, heat that had nothing to do with embarrassment and everything to do with lust.
+Heat coursed through her from head to toe, a heat that had nothing to do with embarrassment and everything to do with lust.

 Talk about starting out on the wrong foot.